 TGH facilities may specialize and provide care for sexually deviant behaviors, substance use or dually diagnosed individuals.
-If a program provides care to any of these categories of youth, the program must submit documentation to their contracted MCOs and the Coordinated System of Care (CSoC) contractor regarding the appropriateness of the research-based, trauma-informed programming and training, as well as compliance with the American Society of Addiction Medicine (ASAM) level of care being provided (if applicable).
+If a program provides care to any of these categories of youth, the program must submit documentation to their contracted MCOs regarding the appropriateness of the research-based, trauma-informed programming and training, as well as compliance with the American Society of Addiction Medicine (ASAM) level of care being provided (if applicable).
+For service delivery, the program must incorporate at least one research-based approach pertinent to the sub-populations of TGH members to be served by the specific program.
+The specific research-based models to be used should be incorporated into the program description and submitted to the State for approval.
+All research-based programming in TGH settings must be approved by the State.
+All programs should also incorporate some form of research-based, trauma-informed programming and training.

-CHAPTER 2: BEHAVIORAL HEALTH SERVICESSECTION 2.2: RESIDENTIAL SERVICESPAGE(S) 28
+CHAPTER 2: BEHAVIORAL HEALTH SERVICESSECTION 2.2: RESIDENTIAL SERVICESPAGE(S) 27